manvitha-1212/self_project/README.md

 <h6> Alert : Use correct spelling considering upper and lower case letters as python is case sensitive language.</h6>

 <h3>Running the code</h3>
 <p>The code is written on Windows, so windows users can it on windows terminals and other users can also run it in their resepctive terminals .
-And for commands please click the link given below </br> <a href="https://www.lemoda.net/windows/windows2unix/windows2unix.html"></p>
+And for commands please click the link given below </br> <a href="https://www.lemoda.net/windows/windows2unix/windows2unix.html">Link foe commands</a></p>